baselhn-cmd/PokemonGo/README.md

 - When sountdown reaches zero it will show game over.
 - Style Win screen modal.
 - Add reset buttom.
+  **Better design for the website with more interactivity**

+- I would like to make animation on the modal and better design overall for the game.

 ## Future